Group aims to harness anger over crime to oust LA prosecutor – KION546

 “I wouldn’t say it’s in the bag or we’ll be complacent, but as far as public opinion is concerned, George Gascón is toast,” he said.

-If certified, the election would be the latest in a string of recall elections in California that have mostly targeted progressives in a state known for its liberal streak.
+If certified, the election would be the latest in a string of recalls in California that have mostly targeted progressives in a state known for its liberal streak.
 Democratic Gov. Gavin Newsom was one of the few survivors, winning by a large margin in September.

 Last month, San Francisco voters frustrated with a rash of property crimes, including brazen shoplifting caught on video and attacks against Asian American people, drove District Attorney Chesa Boudin, a former public defender, from office.
 The vote came after a special election that ousted three San Francisco school board members in February.